 Let’s start with a few tips.

-Third, trading is a profession where one’s perception of the market is invisibly mediated by one’s personality.
-Few traders take the time to overcome their own predictable reactions to their trading results, especially losses.
+Tip #3.
+In active trading, one’s perception of the market is colored by one’s personality.
+Few traders take the time to assess and correct their own predictable (and sub-optimal) reactions to market behavior.

 Markets are “efficient” at only one thing: separating day traders from their capital.
-It’s sad but true; studies show that only the top 15% of active traders make significant money in any one year and only the top 4% of day traders are consistent performers for two years in a row.
+Studies show that only the top 15% of active traders make significant money in any one year and only the top 4% of day traders are consistent performers for two years in a row.

 A poor Method with no real edge will quickly undermine your Mindset.
 Similarly, a toxic Mindset will render even the very best Methods ineffective.
 In my daytrading coaching program, we evaluate both elements and fix where necessary.

 Trading in the Zone, by Mark Douglas, is an excellent book on the psychology of trading.
 “The Zone” Mark refers to is a state of focused attention and self-control in which we are responsive, but not overly reactive; disciplined, but not rigid; vigilant, but not afraid.
 In sports psychology we call it “Flow.”

 In order to find the Zone and maintain it when one is actually day trading, a trader must master three skills.

 Moderate levels of stress are stimulating, which makes trading less of a job and more of an adventure.
 If you exceed your “stress threshold,” however, you will get into an overload state that triggers primal emotions and defensive/aggressive behaviors.